tinystacks/aws-docker-templates-express/README.md

 ### Release Template

-The `release.yml` file takes the build output from the `build.yml` files (a Docker container image in an Amazon ECR repository) and runs it within an Amazon ECS cluster to which the pipeline has access.
+The `release.yml` file is another AWS CodeBuild file that takes the build output from the `build.yml` files (a Docker container image in an Amazon ECR repository) and runs it within an Amazon ECS cluster to which the pipeline has access.

 After logging in to the ECR repository using the `docker login` command, the script pulls down the image that was compiled and changes its tag from the name of the previous build to the name of the new build.
 Once the container's label has been updated, the script updates a defined service in Amazon ECS that pulls its image from our published Docker container.